barracuda-AI/folex-lite-astro/src/content/sections/english/our-process.md

 ---
 enable: true
 title: "Our Process"
-description: "Discover how we work and what makes our approach unique."
+description: "We focus on identifying the value drivers in your organization and maximizing their impact."

 list:
   - title: "Discovery"